oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 versions of the work product.
 Until the first CS is approved, the Master branch will not contain a complete version of the work product.

+  * Releases in this repository correspond to
+  Working Draft versions that have been uploaded to OASIS, including Working Draft versions that have been approved as Committee Specification Drafts (CSDs).
 ```

  * * *